 - He is the first secretary of the ZANU-PF party since 1980.

-- He is also the chancellor of all state Universities in Zimbabwe.
+- He was the chancellor of all state Universities in Zimbabwe when he was president.

 - He is the oldest head of state in Africa, and one of the oldest in the world